MAXQDA’s Mixed Methods Features

 Compare the code frequencies of various groups with each other.
 Are female students participating more in training groups?
 Do male students read more text?
 The options to view the values as row or column percentages make the interpretation of the data even easier.

+The display of coded segments by variable value in the interactive quote matrix is perfect to view already coded data by category.
 The Quote Matrix is based on the same idea as the Crosstab, i.e. to create a joint display of themes and quantitative variables.

 It does this on a more detailed, non-aggregated level.
 Here the coded segments themselves are listed in the cells of the matrix, not only the number of coded segments for that particular cell.